How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Introduction

 \OMIT{ Gathering relevance labels at scale is a difficult problem that requires an iterative and time consuming process.
 Our goal is to help the requester by providing an algorithmic solution for collecting high quality labels for any type of multiple-choice tasks. }

+We make the following contributions: (1) data analysis of HITs from a production platform, (2) design of two new stopping rule algorithms and (3) automatic generation of ground truth at scale.
+We now describe the specifics insights and improvements.

-\xhdr{Logged data analysis.} We collected and analyzed a real-world data set from logs of \emph{UHRS}, a large in-house crowdsourcing platform operated by Microsoft.
+\xhdr{1.
+Data analysis of a crowdsourcing platform .} We collected and analyzed a real-world data set from logs of UHRS, a large in-house crowdsourcing platform operated by a comercial search engine.
 We note that our data set cannot be easily replicated on a publicly accessible crowdsourcing platform such as Amazon Mechanical Turk.
 Indeed, this is a much larger data set (250,000 total answers) than one could realistically collect via targeted experiments (i.e., without access to platform's logs) because of budget and time limitations.
 Moreover, using realistic HITs in an open experiment tends to be difficult because of trade secrets.

-We make two empirical observations.
+Analysing the data, we make two empirical observations.
 First, we find that the difficulty of a random HIT is distributed near-uniformly across a wide range.
 Second, we investigate the interplay between HIT difficulty and worker quality, and we find that the high-quality workers are significantly better than the low-quality workers for the relatively harder tasks, whereas there is very little difference between all workers for the relatively easy tasks.
 These observations motivate our algorithms and allow us to construct realistic simulated workloads.

 The above observations are based on a large-scale data analysis, which makes them valuable even if they may seem intuitive to one's common sense (albeit perhaps counterintuitive to someone else's).
-UHRS, Amazon Turk, CrowdFlower, and others have similar architectural characteristics (e.g., HITs, task templates, payment system, etc.) so our data should be comparable to other platforms.
+UHRS, Amazon Mechanical Turk, CrowdFlower, and others have similar architectural characteristics (e.g., HITs, task templates, payment system, etc.) so our data should be comparable to other platforms.
 Due to the proprietary nature of UHRS, this is the best information that we can share with the community.